OpenDSA/OpenDSA/RST/en/Development/Recurrence.rst

 summation and then use summation techniques.
 The third approach is to take advantage of already proven theorems when the recurrence is of a suitable form.
-In particular, typical divide and conquer algorithms such as Mergesort yield recurrences of a form that fits a pattern for which we have a ready solution.
+In particular, typical divide-and-conquer algorithms such as Mergesort yield recurrences of a form that fits a pattern for which we have a ready solution.